How to Think Like a Poet: The Poets That Made Our World and Why We Need Them

 About the Author

 Dai George is a poet, novelist, critic and academic.
 His first poetry collection, The Claims Office, was an Evening Standard book of the year.
-He is the former reviews editor of Poetry London and has taught poetry and creative writing for many years at Swansea University and UCL.
+He is the former reviews editor of Poetry London and has taught creative writing for many years at various universities.
+He is currently Lecturer in Creative Arts and Humanities at UCL.

 His poetry has appeared widely in magazines and anthologies.
 His criticism and non-fiction features in popular and academic forums including the Guardian, The White Review, and Cambridge Quarterly.